Going Up in a Hot Air Balloon in Snowmass and seeing the peaks and valleys of the landscape confirmed that there is absolutely no place like home.

 Hot Air Ballooning in Snowmass

 So…what have we been doing?
-Everything that our partners over at the Golden Key Concierge Guide have suggested, beginning with launching up in a hot air balloon at the Snowmass 41st Balloon Festival.
+Everything, including launching up in a hot air balloon at the Snowmass 41st Balloon Festival.

 Gathering together in The Snowmass Golf Course Clubhouse we drank coffee and had a breakfast of fruit and muffins as Colleen gave the morning report speaking in balloon code about weather conditions and mishaps that occurred in the race the day before…including who got disqualified for rule disruptors such as; taking off before sunrise or floating a bit too high (balloonists are not allowed to go over 17,999 so as not to get in the flight path of planes).
 “If you find yourself heading towards Independence Pass….land,” she advised.